Carol Shea-Porter: 2016

 Shea-Porter ran again for U.S. Congress in 2016 and was elected on November 8.
 She ran unopposed in the Democratic primary.
 She faced incumbent Republican Frank Guinta and independent candidate Shawn O'Connor in the general election, defeating them both with 44.2% of the vote to return to Congress.
 Shea-Porter has lost to Guinta twice and beat him twice.
-In January 2017, Shea-Porter announced she would not attend the inauguration of Donald J. Trump according to WMUR-TV and multiple other sources.
+In January 2017, Shea-Porter announced she would not attend the inauguration of Donald Trump according to WMUR-TV and multiple other sources.

 Tenure

 In 2010, Shea-Porter was a lead co-sponsor of a bill aimed to help protect troops in Iraq and Afghanistan from the disposal of toxic waste in open air burn pits.
 Also in 2010, she co-sponsored legislation to establish a national commission to study urological war injuries.
 After the 2012 Benghazi attack, Shea-Porter said the U.S. should continue a relationship to achieve democracy in Libya.

 Shea-Porter supports decreasing U.S. reliance on foreign energy sources and agrees with a number of the objectives of financier and oil magnate T. Boone Pickens on these matters including continuance of emissions trading measures, a system already in effect for her constituency in the form of the Regional Greenhouse Gas Initiative.
 Shea-Porter opposes the Keystone XL pipeline and believes that the United States needs a policy that moves away from oil as a primary energy source.
 She voted for the American Clean Energy and Security Act, which proposed a cap and trade system under which the government would allocate carbon permits and credits to companies.
 She has advocated for the creation of a federal institute dedicated to reducing dependence on foreign oil.

 Shea-Porter voted for the Patient Protection and Affordable Care Act (often better known as Obamacare), saying "We’ll continue to work on that, but this is a good bill.”
 She led an effort to pass the Affordable Care Act and stated her support for closing the "donut hole" in Medicare reimbursements for senior citizens.

 In June 2013, Shea-Porter voted against the Pain-Capable Unborn Child Protection Act, which would ban abortions that take place 20 or more weeks after fertilization.

 Shea-Porter voted against the No Budget, No Pay Act of 2013, which would have “docked pay for members of Congress if they didn’t make progress on passing a budget.”
 She also opposed a vote to freeze federal employee pay.

 In August 2014 Shea-Porter voted against an immigration bill that would increase funding for border protection and more administrative support.

 Shea-Porter voted for the auto industry bailout and the "Cash for Clunkers" bill.

 Shea-Porter was named a vice-chair of the 2020 Democratic National Convention.